gradle/gradle/subprojects/docs/src/design-docs/dependency-management-bug-fixes.md

 ### Implementation approach

-* Modify MavenDeployer to take artifact name into account when publishing if no POM filters have been established.
-This might be as simple as setting up some pom filters automatically, and applying the necessary pom modifications.
+* Add an experimental extension to project that provides the publish coordinates for a project.
+The publish coordinates for a non-maven project will be the group:projectId:version.
+    * At a later point we'll add publish coordinates per-configuration, but for now per-project will suffice.
+* The maven plugin will update the publish coordinates to be group:archivesBaseName:version
+    * MavenDeployer already uses archivesBaseName when publishing, so no change needed to publication
-* Modify PublishModuleDescriptorConverter (ProjectDependencyDescriptorFactory) so that it takes the declared artifacts from a project into account when creating a published descriptor for a project dependency.
+* Modify PublishModuleDescriptorConverter (ProjectDependencyDescriptorFactory) so that it uses the publish coordinates of a project when creating a published descriptor for a project dependency.

 ## Support for kerberos and custom authentication